melikaafrakhteh/learning/Coroutine.md

 # Coroutine :shipit:

 ### a powerful tool for asynchronous programming.
+### Kotlin’s coroutines fall under the umbrella of structured concurrency.

 ### threads are heavy:
 #### For every thread, the OS must allocate a lot of context information on the stack.
 Moreover, every time a computation reaches a blocking operation, the underneath thread is paused, and the JVM must load the context of another thread.
 The context switch is costly, so we should avoid blocking operations in our code.

 ### coroutines are very lightweight:
 #### They are not mapped directly on OS threads but at the user level, with simple objects called continuations.
 Switching between coroutines does not require the OS to load another thread’s context but to switch the reference to the continuation object.

-#### a coroutine is not bound to any particular thread.
+#### Coroutines do not replace threads, it’s more like a framework to manage it and a coroutine is not bound to any particular thread.
 It may suspend its execution in one thread and resume in another one.

 > [!NOTE]
 > Making a network request on the main thread causes it to wait, or block, until it receives a response.
 Since the thread is blocked, the OS isn't able to call onDraw(), which causes your app to freeze and potentially leads to an Application Not Responding (ANR) dialog.
 For a better user experience, let's run this operation on a background thread.